marijnh/Eloquent-JavaScript/09_regexp.md

 {{index boundary, matching}}

 For each of the following items, write a ((regular expression)) to test whether any of the given substrings occur in a string.
 The regular expression should match only strings containing one of the substrings described.
-Do not worry about word boundaries unless explicitly mentioned.
 When your expression works, see whether you can make it any smaller.

  1. _car_ and _cat_
  2. _pop_ and _prop_